fasthall/gochariots/README.md

 To append to the shared log, send POST request to http://localhost:8080/record.
 The payload needs to be in JSON format.
 See [post_example.sh](test/post_example.sh) and [example.json](test/example.json).

 ## Issues (TODO)

+* Queue currently only uses the first maintainer.
+* Need a way to notify queue about the LId mapping of maintainers.